qiskit-community/qiskit-algorithms/CONTRIBUTING.md

-   If your code fails the local style checks (specifically the black code formatting check) you can use `make black` to automatically fix update the code formatting.
+   If your code fails the local style checks (specifically the black code formatting check) you can use `make black` to automatically update the code formatting.

-   For unit testing please see [Testing](#testing) section below.
+   For unit testing please see the [Testing](#testing) section below.

 2. The documentation has been updated accordingly.
 In particular, if a function or class has been modified during the PR, please update the